invu24/Getting-and-Cleaning-Data-Course-Project/README.md

 This is the project involved in the 4th week of the Getting and Cleaning Data course using R.

+Refer to the run_analysis.R file to find the code involved with tidying the data.

 The first step involves downloading and unzipping the data set.
 Make sure to read all of the necessary data frames into R and rename the text files as you please.
 Once you have located the data and are in the correct working directory, the following instructions are to be used: